TedLeRoy/first-ten-seconds-redhat-ubuntu/README.md

 ### [Project Goals](#project-goals)

-This project seeks to roll a few common security best practices for new servers into a script that will determine whether it's being run on CentOS or Ubuntu and will run the commands appropriate for the OS it's being run on.
+This project seeks to roll a few common security best practices for new servers into a script that will determine whether it's being run on CentOS or Ubuntu and will run the security related commands appropriate for the OS it's being run on.

 ### What It Does